jschloer/tw-gtd/Readme.md

 		SCHEDULED
 		  This makes some sense, but still a little iffy.
 We'll get user input on the due date and modify the task with that value

+Inbox mode?
+So I'm not sure this needs to be a vorpal mode.
+This feels more like a simple command as we should just pass through each item one at a time and then exit inbox mode.
+Gonna try it that way to start.
+Can make it a mode later if need be.